 This is a sad but true phenomenon with not only restaurants but many small businesses.

-And, seeking to understand what they want, and delivering it in a professional way, can have a great impact on the bottom line.
+Seek to understand what the customer wants, deliver it professionally, and you will find that it can have a significant impact on the bottom line.

 Attract them and keep them so they not only come back but they also bring their friends!